Receding Hairline In Men

 Studies have shown that 85% of men with male pattern hair loss will benefit from using finasteride alone, and that figure would be higher when combining multiple methods.

 An already receded hairline will not, however, grow back to its previous position with just medical therapy alone.

 How To Correct My Receded Hairline?

-The best approach to correcting the already receded hairline is to undergo hairline reconstruction via a hair transplant.
+The best approach to correcting the already receded hairline is to undergo hairline reconstruction via a hair transplant clinic in Singapore.
 Hair transplantation done using the FUE method avoids the linear scar that will be visible after a FUT strip harvest procedure.
 FUE hair transplantation has been performed for decades with good, long-lasting results.